ArneCL/BlogPosts/flexbox-simple-explainer.md

-title: Android: Flexbox simple explainer
+title: CSS: Flexbox simple explainer
 tags: css, flexbox

 Although flexbox is a rather lot to comprehend, it can be broken down into a bunch of questions asked to the layout items.